 We anticipate that we may need to raise additional capital to market our services.
 Our failure to raise additional capital will significantly affect our ability to fund our proposed activities.
-To market our services, we may be required to raise additional funds.
+To actively market our services, we may be required to raise additional funds of approximately \$50,000.
 We do not know if we will be able to acquire additional financing.
 We anticipate that we will spend significant funds on the marketing and promotion of our services.
 Our failure to obtain additional funds would significantly limit or eliminate our ability to fund our sales and marketing activities.
+If we are not able to fund our sales and marketing activities, our ability to increase our revenues will be significantly hindered.